naninovel/docs/docs/api/index.md

 ## slide

 #### Summary
-Slides (moves over X-axis) actor (character, background, text printer or choice handler) with the provided ID and optionally changes actor appearance.
+Slides (moves between two positions) an actor (character, background, text printer or choice handler) with the provided ID and optionally changes actor visibility and appearance.
+Can be used instead of multiple [@char] or [@back] commands to reveal or hide an actor with a slide animation.

 #### Remarks
-Be aware, that this command searches for an actor with the provided ID over all the actor managers,  and in case multiple actors with the same ID exist (eg, a character and a text printer), this will affect only the first found one.
+Be aware, that this command searches for an existing actor with the provided ID over all the actor managers,  and in case multiple actors with the same ID exist (eg, a character and a text printer), this will affect only the first found one.
+Make sure the actor exist on scene before referencing it with this command;  eg, if it's a character, you can add it on scene imperceptibly to player with `@char CharID visible:false time:0`.

 #### Parameters